terjanq/Flag-Capture/Practice/CTFLearn/GridIt/README.md

 PharData->delete
 ```

 Comes out that these classes (*Phar* and *PharData*) seem pretty useless in this task, especially that they cannot be even serialized!
 Looking at the receiving header: `X-Powered-By: PHP/5.5.9-1ubuntu4.22` we notice that the version of PHP is `PHP/5.5.9` which has a lot of [vulnerabilities].
-Some of them are about *deserialization*, but let's return to the **SQL Injection**.
+Some are about *deserialization*, but let's return to the **SQL Injection**.

 ### Blind SQL Injection
 We suspect that the *SQL query* looks something like `DELETE FROM ...
 WHERE ID={} ...`, but we don't get any output from executing the query, so we have to do a **Blind SQL Injection**.